mina-deploy/mina-docs/source/helpers/queue.md

 group: Helpers
 ---

-This queues code to be ran to the current code bucket (defaults to `:default`).
+This queues code to be run to the current code bucket (defaults to `:default`).
 At the end of the execution, before Mina exits, all queued commands are executed remotely.